During this time, Springer & Steinberg,P.C. is still available for your via phone and email consultations. Don’t hesitate to contact us today!

 - Settlement offers are often much less than you need, making it important to speak with your attorney before accepting any settlement.

 - If you accept the settlement, you are forfeiting your right to pursue any additional legal matters, thus ending the claim.

 Going to Trial

 If you deny the settlement offer, you may go through a trial.
-Insurance companies want to avoid trial as it can be costly and time consuming.
+Insurance companies want to avoid trials as they can be costly and time-consuming.
 This is part of the reason they may try to settle.
 However, if you do go to trial, having a lawyer to stand by your side can be crucial to showing negligence to a jury of your peers.

 At Springer & Steinberg, P.C., our Denver personal injury attorneys stand ready to help you pursue the compensation and justice you need.
 We stand ready to guide you through this complex process, focusing on your needs and best interests every step of the way.